Ponyboy47/Plex-Monitr/README.md

 <p>default is false</p>

 #### Set whether or not to save these config settings to the config file:
-`-s` or `--save-settings`
+`-s` or `--save-settings`<br />
-<p>defaults to false<br />
+defaults to false<br />
 The current settings are saved at the `--config-file` path (defaults to ~/.config/monitr/settings.json)<br />
-NOTE: If true, subsequent monitr instances will load the settings file from the `--config-file` option and use its config values instead of the usual defaults.</p>
+NOTE: If true, subsequent monitr instances will load the settings file from the `--config-file` option and use its config values instead of the usual defaults.<br />

 #### Set the default logging level to use:
 `--level` or `--log-level`